miketynes/miketynes.github.io/_pages/teaching.md

 I learned a ton from the class, both about chemistry and computing.
 I was not the TA, but as the resident CS grad student there were a few times I got to share my love of computing with the class.

 Here are a few slide decks I put together.
 Citations and additional commentary can be found in the speaker notes (accessible through the gear ⚙️ icon).
+Most figures and formulae are from [Sutton and Barto](http://incompleteideas.net/book/the-book-2nd.html) (you can't mess with perfection!)

 ### Very brief intro to RL